-All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with BSUH Pathology Specimen and Request Form Labelling Requirements (downloadable here).
+All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with UHSPE Pathology Sample and Request Form Labelling Requirements (downloadable here).

 Please use the correct type of request form and fill it in properly to allow the sample to be processed efficiently.
 Click here for information about completing request forms.